rust-lang/regex/PERFORMANCE.md

 The promise of this crate is that *this pathological behavior can't happen*.

-With that said, just because we have protected ourselves against worst case exponential behavior up doesn't mean we are immune from large constant factors or places where the current regex engine isn't quite optimal.
+With that said, just because we have protected ourselves against worst case exponential behavior doesn't mean we are immune from large constant factors or places where the current regex engine isn't quite optimal.
 This guide will detail those cases, among other general advice, and give advice on how to avoid them.